kaizen-ai/kaizenflow/documentation/general/code_style.md

 - Think hard about how to call functions, files, variables, classes

+- Don't be afraid to use long names if needed, e.g., `process_text_with_full_pipeline_twitter_v1`
+    - Clarity is more important than number of bytes used

 ## Horrible names

 - `raw_df` is a terrible name